dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 </div>

 **Pretrained model** on SpaceInvaders can be downloaded from [here](https://drive.google.com/file/d/0By6rAKVSThTxRGYwRWlfM09MZTg/view).
-The model was trained asynchronously in 8 threads over 40 hours on GTX 980 Ti GPU, in total of 80 millions of frames.
+The model has trained asynchronously in 8 threads over 40 hours on GTX 980 Ti GPU, in the total of 80 millions of frames.
-After model is downloaded and unpacked, you can evaluate it by running (by default result will be saved to *eval/SpaceInvaders-v0/*):
+After the model is downloaded and unpacked, you can evaluate it by running (by default result will be saved to *eval/SpaceInvaders-v0/*):

 ```bash
 python run_dqn.py --logdir 'model/folder/path' --eval